Diving in 2021 during the COVID-19 Pandemic

 - COVID-19 is MUCH more dangerous than Scuba Diving, the likelihood of death is several hundred times higher than the risk of serious injury or death due to Decompression sickness or running out of air!.
 We know how to manage diving risks and can see them, but the virus is invisible and there are currently few good treatments.

-- Unless either a vaccine or a highly effective treatment is found, elimination of the virus at a European level is highly unlikely within 2020.
+- Even with widespread vaccine roll-out, elimination of the virus at a European level is highly unlikely within 2021-22.

 - A serious infection by COVID-19 may need long term lung recover and healing before divers can return to their hobby.